 2. Choose Candidates to Interview

 After posting the job description on a job board and your company website, it is time to screen candidates.
-Speed up the process by using an applicant tracking system (ATS) and resume screening technology to filter for the keywords from the job posting, like Java, C++, or Python.
+Part of learning how to hire a software developer is learning how to speed up the process by using an applicant tracking system (ATS) and resume screening technology to filter for the keywords from the job posting, like “Java,” “C++,” or “Python.”

 Focus on the skills and responsibilities a candidate gained at each job rather than their job titles.
 A candidate may have gained transferable skills from being a computer programmer, computer support specialist, database administrator, data scientist, or technical writer.
 Hire software developers who are agile and can learn new skills on the job.